-- Solve problems involving SI units. - Maintain the correct number of significant numbers in calculations. - Use uncertainties in measurement. - Use the language and concepts of kinematics to describe motion. - Analyze and solve kinematics in one dimension. - Construct and interpret displacement versus time curves. - Construct and interpret velocity versus time graphs. - Solve problems involving uniform acceleration. - Use the language and concepts of dynamics to describe forces and energy. - Analyze and solve dynamics in one dimension using free body diagrams. - Apply Newton's laws of motion in one dimension. - Solve problems involving: - Friction forces. - Gravity forces including Newton's Law of Universal Gravitation. - Elastic forces. - Analyze and solve problems in kinetic and potential energy. - Analyze and solve problems in energy conservation. - Solve problems involving work and power. - Solve problems involving impulse and conservation of momentum in one dimension. - Laboratory skills will include: - Collecting data through observation: - Record a measurement to the appropriate level of precision. - Recognize that all measured values have an uncertainty. - Constructing graphs: - Choose appropriate scales. - Determine line of best fit. - Label correctly. - Drawing conclusions from observations and data: - Identify and discuss sources of error. - Calculate and interpret the slope of a line. - Relate conclusion to objectives. - Calculating experimental error: - Determine % error and % difference where appropriate.
+- Use the language and concepts of kinematics to describe motion in two dimensions.

+- Resolve, add and subtract vectors.

+- Analyze and solve kinematics in two dimensions.

+- Use the language and concepts of dynamics to describe forces, energy and momentum.
+Analyze and solve dynamics in two dimensions using free body diagrams.

+- Two-dimensional equilibrium translational and rotational.

+- Momentum in two dimensions.

+- Energy conservation.

+- Uniform circular motion.

+- Laboratory skills include:

+- Collecting data through observation:

+- Record a measurement to the appropriate level of precision.

+- Recognize that all measured values have an uncertainty.

+- Constructing graphs:

+- Choose appropriate scales.

+- Determine line of best fit.

+- Label correctly.

+- Drawing conclusions from observations and data:

+- Identify and discuss sources of error.

+- Calculate and interpret the slope of a line.

+- Relate conclusion to objectives.

+- Calculating experimental error:

+- Determine % error and % difference where appropriate.

-• Completing formal lab reports.
+- Completing formal lab reports.

-On successful completion of this course, students will meet the learning outcomes found in the ABE Articulation Handbook at bctransferguide.ca.
+On successful completion of this course, students will meet the learning outcomes found in the 2023-2024 edition of the ABE Articulation Handbook at bctransferguide.ca.